jorainer/ClydeClock/readme.md

 -   Use one of the legs as the light switch (instead of the eye; see 1.2 section above).

+-   Multitouch: different actions can be triggered by different combinations of legs that are touched.

 -   If a microphone is available (as described in RobotGrrl's *ClydeDisco* setup), use that to e.g. switch the lights (functionality defined in *Mike.ino*, function `listenForClaps`).
+Default setting: two claps: switch lights, three claps: start sunset, four claps: start sunrise.

 ## Files and functions<a id="sec-1-5"></a>